denevell/Natch-Android/README.md

 * I should keep the found threads on rotate / onResume / app close
 * 403/401 logs you out?
 * I should be able to see new threads notification, a la g+
+* Only receive gcm notifications from uat, not live.
 * Sliding add thread
 * Sliding add post

 ### Testing to do

-* Test duplicate registers.
 * Test memory consumption
+* Test long click on first item in list thread listview
 * Tech task: Unit tests from gradle
 * See if I can tests gcm notifications
+* Test duplicate registers.

 ### Refactoring

 * Refactor login / logout view class
-* Refactor the shamefulstatic class.
+* Refactor the shamefulstatics class.

 ### Non criticial bugs